SerializeField in Unity

 What is this [field: SerializeField] stuff about?

-If you want Unity to Serialize the backing field for a property, you can use the [field: SerializeField] attribute to set the attribute directly on the backing field.
+Suppose you want Unity to Serialize the backing field for a property.
+In that case, you can use the [field: SerializeField] attribute to set the attribute directly on the backing field.
 Ditto with [field: System.NonSerialized].

 How do Static fields work?

 Unity never restores static fields.
-Static fields will always be discarded during the reload process.
+Unity will always discard Static fields during the reload process.
 Never use static fields for states that you need to retain between reloads.

 How do Constant fields work?